-Understanding that provision of environmental amenities is basic to economic development and wellbeing of the people, this study made an effort to bring into focus the types, number, and variation in environmental amenities in Bida LGA, of Niger State.
-These environmental amenities include schools, green areas, road, health centres and water amenities.
+Understanding that provision of environmental amenities is basic to economic development and wellbeing of the people.
+The study is not an attempt to determine the adequacy of environmental amenities required for the population, rather it is an attempt to bring into focus the types, number, and variation in environmental amenities in Bida town, of Niger State.
+These environmental amenities include schools, green areas and water amenities.
 It is evident that the environmental amenities are unevenly distributed over space.
-While some localities are having more than their average share of the environmental amenities over and above other areas, there exist many areas that are lagging behind.
+Some wards enjoy more than a fair share of the environmental amenities available at the detriment of other wards.
 The environmental amenities are found to be localized in some wards at the expense of other wards in Bida.

-This lopsidedness pattern of environmental amenities provision should be given more attention by adopting an objective investment in environmental amenities in favour of the disadvantaged areas and this will help not only to promote the spirit of distributive justice but also it will go a long way to foster regional balance in our developmental efforts in Bida.
-Therefore, all hands must be on deck towards ensuring adequate provision and proper distribution and citing of environmental amenities in Bida.
+This lopsided pattern of environmental amenities provision should be given more attention by adopting an objective investment in environmental amenities provision in favour of the disadvantaged areas and this will help not only to promote the spirit of distributive justice but also go a long way to foster regional balance in our developmental efforts.
+Therefore, all hands must be on deck towards ensuring adequate provision and proper distribution and citing of environmental amenities in Bida town.